 It is great fun to spend a few hours exploring the bustling harbor, shopping stalls, open-air cafés, and boutiques of St. Martin's biggest town, especially on Wednesday and Saturday, when the daily open-air crafts markets expand to include fresh fruits and vegetables, spices, and all manner of seafood.
 The market might remind you of Provence, especially when aromas of delicious cooking waft by.
 Be sure to climb up to the fort for the panoramic view, stopping at the museum for an overview of the island.
-Marina Port La Royale is the shopping–lunch-spot central to the port, but rue de la République and rue de la Liberté, which border the bay, have duty-free shops, boutiques, and bistros.
-The West Indies Mall offers a deluxe (and air-conditioned) shopping experience.
+Marina Port La Royale is the shopping–lunch spot central to the port, but rue de la République and rue de la Liberté, which border the bay, have duty-free shops, boutiques, and bistros.
+The West Indies Mall offers a deluxe (and air-conditioned) shopping experience, with such shops as Lacoste.
 There's less bustle here than in Philipsburg, but the open-air cafés are still tempting places to sit and people-watch.
-From the harbor front you can catch ferries for Anguilla and St. Barth.
+From the harborfront you can catch ferries for Anguilla and St. Barth.
 Parking can be a real challenge during the business day, and even at night during the high season.

 When there was every reason in the world to stay away and see the ruins, one woman traveled to Greece to get to work.More